davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 				1. Corresponding system-level limits can be seen by running [sysctl](https://www.unix.com/man-page/centos/7/sysctl/), and are set in [/etc/sysctl.conf](https://www.unix.com/man-page/centos/5/sysctl.conf/).
 				1. Changes to /etc/security/limits.conf, /etc/security/limits.d/*.conf, and /etc/sysctl.conf require a reboot to take effect.
 Log out and back in before rebooting so the shell will have the new limits when the reboot operation is initiated.
 				1. __Important!__: Services that are started by Systemd do not use PAM for login, so the limits in /etc/security/limits.conf and /etc/security/limits.d/\*.conf are ignored in that case!
-					1. Hence, to modify a user-level limit for mysql running as a Systemd service, define the limit in the Systemd service definition file for mysqld, /usr/lib/systemd/system/mysqld.service, _in addition to setting it in /etc/security/limits.conf and /etc/security/limits.d/*.conf_: add line(s) for the limit(s) to the [Service] section, e.g.
+					1. Hence, to modify a user-level limit for mysql running as a Systemd service, define the limit in the Systemd service definition file for mysqld, /usr/lib/systemd/system/mysqld.service, _in addition to setting it in /etc/security/limits.d/*.conf_.
+						1. Add line(s) for the limit(s) to the [Service] section, e.g.

 							```
 							...
 							[Service]
 							...
 							LimitNOFILE=55000
 							LimitNPROC=55000
 							```

 					1. Reload the Systemd configuration by running `systemctl daemon-reload` (may require sudo).